Interviews New Pieces Audio Art Docs Thin Air Media Bio Links Writings Blog Contact

 BRITISH BROADCASTING CORPORATION | THE WORLD SERVICE—CULTURE SHOCK

 The BBC World Service is the leading international broadcaster.
 Services are also available online and on video.
 Our network of correspondents provide impartial news, reports and analysis in 33 languages from locations around the world.
-We are celebrating our 75th anniversary.
-Culture Shock is an arts and culture program.
-I have helped produce a couple of pieces—Fixed Gear Bikes, Trends in San Francisco, Etreme Paper Art, a Robot for Your Kitchen.
-Click here to listen to Culture Shock.

 RTE-Ireland's national RADIO BROADCASTER | THE ELEVENTH HOUR